 A man suffering from diagnosed depression calls into his workplace and requests a day off.
 His supervisor is torn: she’d like to accommodate him but the team project is on a tight deadline.
 Is he legally entitled to the time off?

-The answer to this question may surprise you, especially if you’re not familiar with the laws and regulations that govern working conditions for those with mental health conditions.
+The answer to this question may surprise you, especially if you’re not familiar with the mental health laws and regulations that govern working conditions for for employees.
 Luckily, the law provides specific guidance for employees and employers alike.

-Key laws and regulations about mental health and the workplace
+Key metal health laws and regulations in the workplace

 The law that we’re referring to is The Americans with Disabilities Act (ADA), which was passed in 1990 and has continued to profoundly shape day-to-day work culture.
 Within this act are two primary regulations, which have numerous components to help employees and employers create a functional and welcoming working environment.